FirelightWP/easy-fancybox/readme.txt

 - There is a conflict between the WP Slimstat plugin and the Easy FancyBox script for YouTube url conversion.
 When clicking a Youtube link, the movie opens in an overlay as it is supposed to but immediately after that, the complete page gets redirected to the original YouTube page.
 Adding a `class="noslimstat"` to the link is reported to work around the issue.
 - In FancyBox 1.3.3 there is a problem with image stretching in the Google Chrome browser.
 This is worked around in Easy FancyBox 1.3.3.4.2 by disabling the autoDimensions feature.
 Since version 1.3.4, this has been resolved.
+- Embedded flash content that has no wmode or wmode 'window', is displayed above the overlay and other javascript rendered content like dropdown menus.
+WordPress does NOT check for missing wmode in oEmbed generated Auto-embeds.
+Since version 1.3.4.5, the wmode is added by this plugin for WP (auto-)embeds but not for other user-embedded content.
+Please make sure you set the wmode parameter to 'opaque' or 'transparent' (when you need transparency) for your embedded content.

 == Screenshots ==